DanEngelbrecht/longtail/README.md

 Each block is compressed separately so it is a good idea to bunch smaller assets together to reduce size and IO operations.

 ## Content Index
-Lookup tabke from sset content hash to block, offset in block and length.
+Lookup table from asset content hash to block, offset in block and length.
 This is updated as new blocks are added and old blocks are purged.

 ### Duplicates
 If an asset is present in more than one block, how do we represent that in the Content Index?
 It really does not matter to which block it points to, it is the content that matters so duplicates is only wasting space.